 Design Like You Give A Damn edited by Architecture For Humanity

 Designers and architects should have passion, and care about people that use their buildings.
-Architecture for Humanity is a charitable organization founded to seek architectural and design solutions to humanitarian crises and to provide design services to communities in need.
+Architecture for Humanity was a charitable organization founded to seek architectural and design solutions to humanitarian crises and to provide design services to communities in need.
+Though Architecture for Humanity closed in 2015, the Open Architecture Collaborative carries on the work.
 This book is a compendium of innovative projects from around the world that demonstrate the power of design to improve lives.
 There are more design ideas in here for humanity than in a full library of architectural design.

 Climate and Affairs of Men by Nels Winless III and Iben Browning

 So you think you know all about global warming?
 Read this book and get more common sense than anything published today.
 The authors explore “the proposition that changing climate is the driving force behind human history.”
 But since they go back to look at cycles that began 250,000 to 5,000 years ago, it’s hard to see how the climate changes charted in this book can be the result of any action taken by men.
 Instead, the authors show how meteor strikes, earthquakes, tidal forces, volcanoes and sunspots impact the earth’s climate and therefore the history of human civilizations that flee the flood and famine that are the inevitable result of even relatively small shifts in climate.

 “Surely You’re Joking, Mr. Feynman!” by Richard P. Feynman